Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 The list above is quite involved, which is a consequence of how JavaScript code is used and distributed throughout the different platforms.
 Historically, you could only use JavaScript inside a browser, and the only libraries you could use were the ones you included in a web page using a script tag.
 A library included this way becomes globally available on the page as an object under the global `window` variable.
 Later on, a proper package registry was introduced along with the Node.js runtime, what is known today as [npm](https://www.npmjs.com/): the largest package registry of libraries in the world.

 Interacting with libraries included using a script tag in a web page is a different story than interacting with a library that is downloaded using `npm`.
-The former uses global variables, and the latter uses javascript modules for exposing the code.
+The former uses global variables, and the latter uses JavaScript modules for exposing the code.
 Let's go through some example Fable bindings and explain on which target they would be compatible.

 ### Examples of Fable bindings

 The first example is one we used in the very first [Hello World](hello-world.md) application, the package `Fable.Browser.Dom`.
-Using this package, we were able to interact with the `document` object and manipulate UI elements on the page. `Fable.Browser.Dom` is a binding for Type 2 javascript code.
+Using this package, we were able to interact with the `document` object and manipulate UI elements on the page. `Fable.Browser.Dom` is a binding for Type 2 JavaScript code.
 This package is one of the family of Fable packages under the [Fable.Browser](https://www.nuget.org/packages?q=Fable.Browser) namespace designed to be used in the browser.

 The packages [Thoth.Json](https://github.com/thoth-org/Thoth.Json) and [Fable.SimpleJson](https://github.com/Zaid-Ajaj/Fable.SimpleJson), two general-purpose libraries for working with JSON are bindings of Type 1 because they both use the `JSON.*` module under the hood.
 These two can be used both inside the browser and Node.js runtime.